The Return

 parent-teacher conference," Ranma said as she pulled out the tie that had

 mixed success in taming down her hair.
-She nearly purred when it seemed to flex

-and return to its normal shape.
-"What do you want to talk about?" she
+"What do you want to talk about?" she asked while sniffing the

-asked while sniffing the contents of her glass.
+contents of her glass.

 Setsuna looked over and caught